2023 Alzheimer's Disease Registry Conference and Mentoring Workshop

 up to $350/night.

 to be submitted to the Program Coordinator for processing of reimbursements.
-Selected
+The TA

-Final decisions about selected scholars will be made by June 21st.
+Final decisions about selected scholars will be made by June 15th.

-A: A limited number of scholars will be selected in order to ensure an interactive
+A limited number of scholars will be selected in order to ensure an interactive and

 If you missed our conference or want to revisit a particular conference presentation,